Yoga Terms

 • Savasana: corpse pose used as the final resting pose of class

-• Sun salutation: “Surya namaskar” is a sequence of poses often used to warm up at the beginning of class
+• Sun salutation: “Surya namaskar” is a sequence of poses often used to warm up at the beginning of class but functions as a way to consciously become aware of and control one’s inner cycles

 • Ujjayi: described as ocean breath because it is audible on the inhale and exhale